Metropolitan-Vickers: History

 The immediate post-war era was marked by low investment and continued labour unrest.
-Fortunes changed in 1926 with the formation of the Central Electricity Board which standardized electrical supply and led to a massive expansion of electrical distribution, installations, and appliance purchases.
+Fortunes changed in 1926 with the formation of the Central Electricity Board which standardised electrical supply and led to a massive expansion of electrical distribution, installations, and appliance purchases.
 Sales shot up, and 1927 marked the company's best year to date.

 On 15 November 1922 the BBC was registered and the BBC's Manchester station, 2ZY, was officially opened on 375 metres transmitting from the Metropolitan Vickers Electricity works in Old Trafford.

+In 1921, they bought a 9 acre site at Attercliffe Common in Sheffield, which was used to manufacture traction motors.
+By 1923, it had its own engineering department, and was making complete locomotives and electric delivery vehicles.

 BTH merger and transition to AEI

-In 1928 Metrovick merged with the rival British Thomson-Houston (BTH), a company of similar size and basically the same product lineup.
+In 1928 Metrovick merged with the rival British Thomson-Houston (BTH), a company of similar size and product lineup.
 Combined, they would be one of the few companies able to compete with Marconi or English Electric on an equal footing.
 In fact the merger was marked by poor communication and intense rivalry, and the two companies generally worked at cross purposes.

 The next year the combined company was purchased by the Associated Electrical Industries (AEI) holding group, who also owned Edison Swan (Ediswan); and Ferguson, Pailin & Co, manufacturers of electrical switchgear in Openshaw, Manchester.
 The rivalry between Metrovick and BTH continued, and AEI was never able to exert effective control over the two competing subsidiary companies.

-Problems worsened in 1929 with the start of the great depression, but Metrovick's overseas sales were able to pick up some of the slack, notably a major railway electrification project in Brazil.
+Problems worsened in 1929 with the start of the Great Depression, but Metrovick's overseas sales were able to pick up some of the slack, notably a major railway electrification project in Brazil.
 By 1933 world trade was growing again, but growth was nearly upset when six Metrovick engineers were arrested and found guilty of espionage and "wrecking" in Moscow after a number of turbines built by the company in and for the Soviet Union proved to be faulty.
 The British government intervened; the engineers were released and trade with Russia was resumed after a brief embargo.

 During the 1930s Metropolitan Vickers produced two dozen very large diameter (3m/10 ft) three-phase AC traction motors for the Hungarian railway's V40 and V60 electric locomotives.
 The 1640 kW rated power machinery, designed by Kálmán Kandó, was paid for by British government economic aid.

 In 1935 the company built a 105 MW steam turbogenerator, the largest in Europe at that time, for the Battersea Power Station.

 In 1936 Metrovick started work with the Air Ministry on automatic pilot systems, eventually branching out to gunlaying systems and building radars the next year.
 In 1938 they reached an agreement with the Ministry to build a turboprop design developed at the Royal Aircraft Establishment (RAE) under the direction of Hayne Constant.
 It is somewhat ironic that BTH, its erstwhile partners, were at the same time working with Frank Whittle on his pioneering jet designs.